 • The Branik exploration area is located along the eastern side of the Bor Mine Complex and the Veliki Kraveli open-pit mining operation, in the highly prospective, world-class Bor mining camp.
-The Company received approval for this project during Q4-2021 for an area of 9 sq.km.
+The Company received government approval for exploration in Q4-2021 for an area of 9 sq.km.

-• The Technical Committee is evaluating geophysical targets and assessing further geophysical methods for use in the exploration area.
+The Technical Committee is evaluating geophysical targets and assessing further geophysical methods for use in the exploration area.